Popular: Combe Martin History | Hunting the Earl of Rone | Silver Mining | Combe Martin Museum | Local Map |

 If that were true, it suggests Cynwit, possibly at Countisbury Hill comprising 35 hectares, was a significant Wessex stronghold and strategic target for Hubba's army.
 However, the actual site of the battle at Cynwit will probably never be known.

-While exact numbers are not documented, it is reasonable to estimate that several hundred to a few thousand Anglo-Saxon militiamen, including thegns and their household troops, could have been present at Cynwit.
+While exact numbers are not documented, it is reasonable to estimate that several hundred to a few thousand Anglo-Saxon militiamen, including elite warrior thanes and their household troops, could have been present at Cynwit.
+This would have provided a formidable defence against the Viking forces.

 Asser's Reliability